indigocalifornia/mvgen/README.md

 **offset**: Audio offset.
 Use it if audio appears to be out of sync with the video.
 Default is 0.

 **force**: Force video dimensions.
-Sometimes the final PMV can be glitchy if original videos have different sizes.
+Sometimes the final mix can be glitchy if original videos have different sizes.
 Use this parameter to use fixed dimensions encoding.
 Must be include to numbers for width and height, e.g. `--force 1280 720` will result in a 1280x720 video.
 Default is no forcing.